groupbuddies/apprenticeship-guide/apprentices/README.md

 ### Editor

-There is no mandatory editor, but it must be one of these:
+There is no mandatory editor, but we strongly encourage these:

 * Vim
 * Sublime